MicrosoftDocs/dataexplorer-docs/data-explorer/set-timeout-limits.md

 ## Azure Data Explorer web UI

-This section will describe how to configure a custom query timeout and admin command timeout in the Azure Data Explorer web UI.
+This section describes how to configure a custom query timeout and admin command timeout in the Azure Data Explorer web UI.

 ### Prerequisites